Biden on the defensive ahead of NATO summit – DW – 07/09/2024

 White House rejects Parkinson's claims

-Reacting to reports from the New York Times that Biden had repeatedly been visited by a neurologist specializing in Parkison's disease, White House Press Secretary, Karine Jean-Pierre, told a news briefing on Monday: "Has the President been treated for Parkinson's?
+The New York Times has reported that Biden had repeatedly been visited by a neurologist specializing in Parkison's disease.

+But White House Press Secretary Karine Jean-Pierre refused to confirm the report during a news briefing on Monday.

+"Has the President been treated for Parkinson's?
 No. Is he being treated for Parkinson's?
 No, he's not.
 Is he taking medication for Parkinson's?
-No."
+No," she said.

-Biden's personal physician, Kevin O'Connor, said in a letter that neurological specialist Dr. Cannard "examined President Biden for each of his annual physicals."
-"President Biden has not seen a neurologist outside of his annual physical,"
+Biden's personal physician, Kevin O'Connor, said in a letter that Biden "has not seen a neurologist outside of his annual physical."

 Trump has suggested that he will be less generous to Ukraine than Biden if elected in November.